Liamel/surveyPro/README.md

 3. **Answer Questions**: Answer one question at a time
 4. **Complete**: Submit your responses and see the completion page

+## User Roles

+### User (Default)
+- Can browse and fill surveys
+- Basic access to the platform

+### Moderator
+- Can create and manage surveys
+- Can edit survey questions and settings
+- Cannot manage other users
+- Access to CMS dashboard with survey management tools

+### Admin
+- Full access to all features
+- Can manage user roles and permissions
+- Can create, edit, and delete surveys
+- Access to user management dashboard

 ## Database Schema

 ### Users